Nutrition Counseling in Wilmington, DE

 Nutrition and the Oral Health Link

 So should you stop eating?
 Of course not!
 But the answer is to eat sensibly.
-Make sure that sugary foods and those high in carbohydrates are rinsed completely from your mouth after you are finished eating them.
-Brushing right after eating meals or snacking is optimal, but if that is not convenient, at least try to swish water around your mouth to get rid of the remnants.
-Otherwise, they will continue to combine with the bacteria already present in your mouth, form acids that will break down your enamel, and potentially cause cavities.
+Make sure that sugary foods and those high in carbohydrates are rinsed completely from your mouth after eating them.
+Brushing right after meals or snacking is optimal, but if that is not convenient, at least try swishing water around your mouth to get rid of the remnants.
+Otherwise, they will continue to combine with the bacteria already in your mouth, forming acids that will break down your enamel and potentially cause cavities.

 Lastly, a strain of the human papillomavirus (HPV 16), which is sexually transmitted, can also contribute to oral cancer.

 None of these suggestions are meant to limit your enjoyment of life, but being well-informed could save your life!